-I am a Masters Candidate at the Tangible Media Group of the MIT Media Lab.
-I graduated in the Digital Media Program, hosted by the University of Bremen and the University of the Arts Bremen.
-I create playful experiences, new interactions and perspectives with novel technologies.
+Felix is an Interaction Designer and Creative Engineer, currently working at TEAGUE.
+He received his Masters from the Tangible Media Group of the MIT Media Lab.
+Earlier he graduated in the Digital Media Program, hosted by the University of Bremen and the University of the Arts Bremen.
+He taught workshops, lectures, and classes at MIT, RCA London, Ars Electronica, and other occasions.

-My work focusses on innovation.
-Therefore it spans across the disciplines of art, science, design and technology.
+In his work, Felix creates delightful experiences, playful interactions, and novel concepts using technology.
+His work focusses on innovation and spans across the disciplines of art, science, design, and technology.

 Research Assistant at the Tangible Media Group.
-Exploring ways of physically embodying digital data.
+Exploring ways of physically embodying the digital.

 Studied at the Department of Design and Computation Arts for the fall semester.

 Studied in the Digital Media Program and learned the fundamentals of Computer Science and design-oriented problem solving.
 Worked on science, engineering, and art projects.

 J. Ou, M. Skouras, N. Vlavianos, F. Heibeck, C-Y. Cheng, J. P,eters, H. Ishii: aeroMorph: Heat-sealing Inflatable Shape-change Materials for Interaction Design.
 In UIST'16.
 (FULL PAPER, HONORABLE MENTION)

 J. Ou, G. Dublon, C-Y. Yeng, F. Heibeck, K. Willis, H. Ishii: Cilllia: 3D Printed Micro-Pillar Structures for Surface Texture, Actuation and Sensing In CHI'16.
 (FULL PAPER)